 In the barter days, I would have gone to Cindy and traded for the wagon, then traded the wagon for the lumber.
 Simple, right?
 But pretty damn heavy and very time consuming.

 So we got smart and chose something small and portable that was rare enough to stand for universal value.
 Ranging from certain types of shells to rock to metal, we created something called “currency.”

 Currency would represent the value of other things.

 - I sell my cow to someone who needs the cow for currency.

 - I spend that currency on something else I need — the lumber.

-- I avoid thrice- and four-times-bartering and only need trade something I don’t value as much for something I do value — cow for currency.
+- I avoid three- and four-times-bartering and only need to trade something I don’t value as much for something I do value — cow for currency.

 Make sense?
 The money meant more to me than the cow.
 The cow meant more to the buyer than their money.
 When the transaction is complete, we BOTH profit from the exchange.

 At its root, that’s capitalism and free trade.
 I trade value for value.
 Things we hold of value include: